 Entertainment: Hmmmm.
-The internets are free… 🙂 Well, I usually spend <$100 per month but this category includes gifts so I total entertainment per month at $100.
+The internets are free… Well, I usually spend <$100 per month, but this category includes gifts so I estimate entertainment costs per month at $100.

-Healthcare: FREE, as I’m under 26 so I can piggy back on my parents plan (no extra cost to them).
+Health Care: Free.
+I’m under 26 so I can piggyback on my parents’ plan (no extra cost to them).

-Students Loans: ZERO.
-I just put this in here for lolz.
-I’m a big believer in making money before spending it but if a person has to take loans, they should be wiped out ASAP.
-I did have $16.5k in debt when I graduated.
+Students loans: None.
+I’m a big believer in making money before spending it, but if a person has to take loans, they should be wiped out ASAP.

 Increased Necessary Spending as You Age

-When you’re young, life is cheap, hence a high savings rate.
-When you’re old, you’re making such good money that your percentage saved can remain high even as expenses go up.
+When you’re young, life is cheap, hence a higher savings rate.
+When you’re older, you’re making more money, so your percentage saved can remain high even as your expenses go up.
 As expenses increase, make sure income increases!
 NEVER STAGNATE.
 If I was still making the same money as I was last year, I would not be pleased.
 You shouldn’t be pleased with the same results either.